bepass-org/oblivion-desktop/CONTRIBUTING.md

 ### ⚠️ Warning

-we recommend to not use your real name/account when contributing to this project. as it may causes you problem in some countries(that have problems with free circulation of information).
+we recommend to not use your real name/account when contributing to this project. as it may cause you problem in some countries(that have problems with free circulation of information).